 of warmth.
 Here, I can hear things, the world throbs differently, silence thrums

 like a chord strummed eons ago, music in the aspen trees and in the firs and burr

 oaks and even in the fields of drying corn.”

 From one perspective you receive the lyrical, rhythmic and sincere narrative of Leland, you also get the Midwestern twang of golden heart renegade Ronny, the financially sound, but spiritually-longing Kip, the cloying yet contemplative Bethany, and the eternally hopeful Henry.
-At times their voices seem the same, at others you see the changes life can bring and the reflection on their internal perspective.
+At times their voices are steady and consistent, at others you see the changes life can bring and the reflection on their internal perspective.
 The author definitely could have gone further to strengthen the viewpoints rather than issuing a different vocabulary.
 It reminds me of a novel where an author tried a multiple narrative with different senses of “humour.”
 The problem was that he didn’t know how to be funny in one voice so how were they going to differentiate on a multiple level.
 You have to believe author’s that select this platform give it great patience and thought, with Shotgun Lovesongs it just needed to go,go,go.